Highway at night.

 Deductible scenarios outlined below.

-It can be extremely frustrating to find yourself in a situation where you thought your insurance would cover you, especially given as the damages weren’t your fault, only to learn you’ll be required to pay your deductible.
+It can be extremely frustrating to find yourself in a situation where you thought your insurance would cover you, only to learn you’ll be required to pay your deductible.
 And if you don’t have collision insurance, you won’t have any protection at all.

 Here are some example scenarios that we’ve seen at Mitch where the driver was either required to pay their deductible, or found they didn’t have coverage at all: